 US Betting Odds

 Also called “American Odds” or “Moneyline Odds,” US odds are of course mainly used in the USA.
 But like other exports from America, US odds have to some degree gone international.
-You will find people using them all around the globe, though generally not as the default.

 Live NFL Odds – in US odds format